computational-psychology/stimupy/docs/getting_started/composition.md

 from stimupy.components import shapes
 ```

-First we will create our two components that we want to combine in some way;
+First, we will create the two components that we want to combine in our example;
 here we will use the {py:func}`rectangle <stimupy.components.shapes.rectangle>`
 and {py:func}`disc <stimupy.components.shapes.disc>`
 (from our [previous tutorial](first_stim))